 There is no universally agreed and definitive list of all human rights.

 The expression ‘human rights’ was first used by Allied leaders during the Second World War, when condemning Nazi atrocities.
 New Zealand was a vocal advocate for a prominent place for human rights in the United Nations Charter, the treaty which founded the organisation in 1945.
 Three years later the United Nations General Assembly proclaimed the Universal Declaration of Human Rights (UDHR).

-The Magna Carta remains part of New Zealand law in the 2000s.
+The Magna Carta remains part of New Zealand law in the 21st century.
 One of the most important clauses of the Magna Carta is chapter 29, which states, ‘we will not deny or defer to any man either justice or right’.
 This is the root of laws such as the New Zealand Bill of Rights Act 1990, which guarantees the right to trial without undue delay.
 The Magna Carta remains an important symbol of the rights of the citizen in relation to the state.
 The Treaty of Waitangi has sometimes been referred to as ‘the Māori Magna Carta’.